Simple hourly pricing.

 Can I share a nanny with another family?

 Yes!
 Our nannies can look after children from two families at the same time.
 It’s a brilliant option if you’d like your children to benefit from a play mate while still getting all the benefits of a nanny.
-Plus, it’s just £10 per hour, per family and the nanny gets a pay rise too.
+It starts from £10 per hour, per family and the nanny gets a pay rise too.

 You might be wondering...